Skip to content

 });

-In the above example, we created a Page object to specify pagination parameters, then called the selectList method and passed a ResultHandler to process each record.
-In the handleResult method of ResultHandler, we can retrieve the currently processed record and perform corresponding business logic.
-The counter count allows us to track the number of records processed.
+In the examples above, we create a Page object to specify pagination parameters, then call the selectList method and pass in a ResultHandler to process each record.
+Inside the handleResult method of the ResultHandler, we can access the currently processed record and perform corresponding business logic.
+Using the count variable, we can track which record number is currently being processed.

 Baomidou